donkirkby/donkirkby-old/ChineseSources.md

+---
+title: Chinese Sources
+subtitle: A list of data sources for the ChineseVocabulary project.
+---

 When I created all my Chinese vocabulary flashcards, I just combined data from a bunch of places.
 The only significant work I did was converting the stroke order animations to static graphics.
 Following are descriptions of all the projects I used:

 ## Character and word frequency ##